numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 There is a large space of possible implementations with many discussions in various places, as well as initial thoughts and design documents.
-These are listed in the discussion of NEP 40 and not repeated here for brevity.
+These are listed in the discussion of :ref:`NEP 40 <NEP40>` and not repeated here for brevity.

 A long discussion which touches many of these points and points towards